 In the structure of electricity consumption, the largest share fell to the household sector, trade and service provision, ferrous metallurgy, and the mining sector.
-Of course, the consumption of electricity by the household sector will not decrease, even in the conditions of the forced migration of millions of citizens abroad since possible problems with the supply of heat energy will be compensated by increasing the use of electric heating.
+Of course, the consumption of electricity by the household sector will not decrease, even in the conditions

-Fig. 16.
-Structure of electricity consumption by economic sectors of Ukraine for 2021.
-Source: [21]
+Fig. 17.
+The structure of heat energy consumption by economic sector of Ukraine for 2021.